-Figure 8.12: The solution to the given Duffing equation for t from 0 to 100. behavior, but perhaps we can figure out some order to what happens on each "oscillation" and what do these oscillations have in common.
-The concept we will explore is that of a Poincarè section\.
-Instead of looking at t in a certain interval, we will look at where the system is at a certain sequence of points in time.
+Figure 8.12: The solution to the given Duffing equation for t from 0 to 100. behavior for this chaotic system, but perhaps we can figure out some order to what happens on each "oscillation" and what do these oscillations have in common.
+The concept we explore is that of a Poincarè section\.
+Instead of looking at t in a certain interval, we look at where the system is at a certain sequence of points in time.
 Imagine flashing a strobe at a certain fixed frequency and drawing the points where the solution is during the flashes.
 The right strobing frequency depends on the system in question.
 The correct frequency to use for the forced Duffing equation (and other similar systems) is the frequency of the forcing term.
 For the Duffing equation above, find a solution (x(t), y(t)), and look at the points $$(x(0), y(0)), (x(2\pi), y(2\pi)), (x(4\pi), y(4\pi)), (x(6\pi), y(6\pi)), \dots$$ As we are really not interested in the transient part of the solution, that is, the part of the solution that depends on the initial condition we skip some number of steps in the beginning.
 For example, we might skip the first 100 such steps and start plotting points at $t = 100(2\pi)$ , that is $$(x(200\pi), y(200\pi)), (x(202\pi), y(202\pi)), (x(204\pi), y(204\pi)), (x(206\pi), y(206\pi)), \dots$$ The plot of these points is the Poincarè section.
 After plotting enough points, a curious pattern emerges in Figure 8.13 on the following page (the left hand picture), a so-called strange attractor.
 If we have a sequence of points, then an attractor is a set towards which the points in the sequence eventually get closer and closer to, that is, they are attracted.
-The Poincarè section above is not really the attractor itself, but as the points are very close to it, we can see its shape.
-The strange attractor in the figure is a very complicated set, and it in fact has fractal structure, that is, if you would zoom in as far as you want, you would keep seeing the same complicated structure.
-The initial condition does not really make any difference.
-If we started with different initial condition, the points would eventually gravitate towards the attractor, and so as long as we throw away the first few points, we always get the same picture. \Named for the French polymath Jules Henri Poincarè (1854-1912).
+The Poincarè section is not really the attractor itself, but as the points are very close to it, we see its shape.
+The strange attractor in the figure is a very complicated set.
+In fact, it has fractal structure, that is, if you zoom in as far as you want, you keep seeing the same complicated structure.
+The initial condition makes no difference.
+If we start with a different initial condition, the points eventually gravitate towards the attractor, and so as long as we throw away the first few points, we get the same picture.
+Similarly small errors in the numerical approximations do not matter here. \Named for the French polymath Jules Henri Poincarè (1854-1912).